bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 40°
-- Partly Cloudy
+- Cloudy
-- 57% humidity
+- 50% humidity
 - 11 mph wind
-- 73% cloud cover
+- 100% cloud cover
 - 28 AQI O3 🟩
 - 56 AQI PM2.5 🟨
 - 0.33 inches of rain and 0.03 inches of snow expected in the next 72 hours